Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 </book>
 ```

-As you see, you can define arbitrary many `@TypeMatcher` to resolve polymorphism.
+As you see, you can define arbitrary many `@ElementNameMatcher` to resolve polymorphism.
 Since resolution of polymorphism is done by **checking the xml element name** the `<book>` can only have
 one single `<author />` tag, because we can't use xml element's name as property anymore (as we did with `@PropertyElement`).